 Waiver of Patient Responsibility

-It is the policy of the practice to treat all patients in an equitable fashion related to account balances.
-The practice will not waive, fail to make reasonable collection efforts, or discount co-payments, co-insurance, deductibles, or other patient financial responsibility in accordance with state and federal law, as well as participating agreements with payers.
-Full or partial financial responsibility may only be waived in accordance with the KCUC’s Charity Care Policy.
+It is the policy of the Practice to treat all patients in an equitable fashion related to account balances.
+The Practice will not waive, fail to make reasonable collection efforts, or discount copayments, coinsurance, deductibles, or other patient financial responsibility unless such action would be in accordance with state and federal law, as well as participating agreements with payers.
+Full or partial financial responsibility may only be waived in accordance with the Kansas City Urology Care, PA Charity Care Policy.

 Un-Paid Balances & Payment Arrangements

-A late arrival, not considered to be the responsibility of KCUC, will be registered and worked into the schedule as soon as possible.
+A late arrival, not considered to be the responsibility of Kansas City Urology Care, PA, will be registered and worked into the schedule as soon as possible.
 If the patient is more than 30 minutes late, the appointment may be rescheduled.

-KCUC, PA may charge a $50 “no-show” fee in the event that you do not show for your appointment and in which you do not cancel or reschedule with 24 hours’ notice.
+Kansas City Urology Care, PA may charge a $50 “no‐show” fee for an office visit or $100 “no-show” fee for an in-office procedure in the event that you do not show for your appointment and in which you do not cancel or reschedule with 24 hours’ notice.
 This will be applied to your account.

 The charge for a returned check is $30 payable by cash or money order.
 This will be applied to your account in addition to the insufficient funds amount.
 You may be placed on a “Cash Only” basis following any returned check.

 Our Practice does not treat minors without the presence of a parent(s) or guardian(s).
 If the patient is a minor (under 18 years of age), the parent(s) or guardian(s) is responsible for full payment and will receive the billing statements.